 Connect the inner and outer shells if considered feasible und useful (single-shell or also as a composite shell with a double bonded sprayed membrane).

-CO2 Emissions in Tunnel Construction Projects: Potential Reduction of 10–30% for Concrete Alone
+CO2 Emissions in Tunnel Construction Projects: Potential Reduction of 10–30%

 The above design variants should be assessed in the planning phase, which can significantly reduce the CO2 footprint of a tunnel structure built using sprayed concrete.
 In each case, it is necessary to check how much excess thickness and higher concrete strength can be factored into static loading calculations and to what extent an additional inner lining is required.
 Depending on the static loading assumptions and the concrete mix designs used, a potential reduction of between 10 and 30% in greenhouse gases is considered realistic in the literature [7, 9].

 As in the construction of buildings, it can be assumed that social and political pressure to adopt more environmentally conscious approaches in underground construction will increase significantly.